MCP Trust Index

 Secure file operations with configurable access controls.
 Read, write, move, search within allowed directories.
 137K weekly downloads.

-npx -y @modelcontextprotocol/server-filesystemAtlassian (Jira + Confluence)
+npx -y @supabase/mcp-server-supabaseAtlassian (Jira + Confluence)

-uvx mcp-atlassianPostgres MCP Pro
+uvx --from serena-agent serena start-mcp-serverPostgres MCP Pro

 Read/write PostgreSQL with AI-assisted index tuning and performance analysis.
 Replaces deprecated Anthropic Postgres ref server.